 CSA & FARM STORE

 We grow USDA Certified Organic produce for our Community Supported Agriculture (CSA) program that provides fresh vegetables weekly to 170 households in our surrounding community.
-We offer summer and winter vegetable share programs and our produce is also available for ala carte purchase at our Farm Store.
+We offer vegetable shares year-round, and our produce is also available for a la carte purchase at our Farm Store.
 Glynwood Grazed pasture-raised and Animal Welfare Approved meat is available through our Farm Store and at restaurants throughout the Hudson Valley.
 Our produce, CSA shares, and meat can be purchased using SNAP benefits.

 Our Farm Team engages in field walks and ecological monitoring activities with our Apprentices to provide a holistic view of farmland stewardship and comprehensive risk assessment of resource use and infrastructure development on the Farm.
-We take an agroecological approach to farm planning that emphasizes resilience through climate mitigation and adaptation.
-Future stewardship efforts include the design and establishment of agroforestry and silvopasture, energy efficient high tunnels, key-line design and swale construction for enhancing water infiltration in a wetter climate, and on-going development of strategies for management of invasive species.
+We take an agroecological approach to farm design and management that emphasizes cultivating resilience with regenerative practices that achieve both climate mitigation and adaptation goals.
+Our stewardship efforts include the design and establishment of agroforestry practices for diversified operations, the use of energy-efficient technologies, and whole farm landscape strategies that reduce climate risk and enhance the climate resilience of our farm enterprises.